wincent/clipper/README.md

 In tmux 2.4 and above, we would use:

     bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc localhost 8377"

+Or, if you are running on a platform where `nc` requires the `-N` switch (eg. Ubuntu):

+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc -N localhost 8377"

 Or, for a UNIX domain socket at `~/.clipper.sock`: